tecokimura/tsp5-Ninjutsu/README.md

 Ninja in html5 game

 # How to play ?
-Click enter
+Push enter

 # What's this ?
-I make browser game with smartphone and If you were fun give me BTC please. :)
+I make browser game with smartphone and If you were fun give me BTC please. ;)
 But It doesn't how to pay nothing yet because I don't complete.

 Please see me with long time.